Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

   - The classes are well-separated in the feature space
-  - The classification boundary has a nice geometry in other words, **linearly separable** in the feature space.That is, a straight line (or hyperplane) can separate the categories effectively.
+  - The classification boundary has a nice geometry

+In other words, **linearly separable** in the feature space.
+That is, a straight line (or hyperplane) can separate the categories effectively.

 ## Key Concepts